-Competitive intelligence (CI) is the tool of choice for tracking both known and emerging competitors, monitoring risks and vulnerabilities, winning competitive deals and more.
-Yet many medium-large companies and law firms struggle to build and manage a CI function, to realize a return on their CI investments and most importantly, to gain a competitive advantage—an often elusive and moving target.
+Competitive intelligence (CI) is the tool of choice for tracking known and emerging competitors, monitoring risks and vulnerabilities, winning competitive deals and more.
+Yet many medium-large companies and law firms struggle:

-Whether you need a little research support or ongoing management, LAC Group will lead the way to ensure you’re headed toward competitive intelligence success.
+Whether you need a little research support or ongoing management, LAC Group will lead the way to ensure you’re headed toward success and avoiding pitfalls in the process.
 With a flexible array of service options, you can get the support and resources you need, sooner than you think.

 People-led process and proprietary platform

-We deliver more than automated data dumps filled with repetitive or tangential information, which creates more time and frustration for the ultimate users and decision-makers.
+We deliver more than automated data dumps filled with repetitive or tangential information that creates more time-sucking frustration for ultimate users and decision-makers.
 Our CI briefings and reports are curated and validated to your specifications, drawing on:

 - Expertise in competitive intelligence processes, philosophies and best practices.

 - Experience gathering and synthesizing meaningful competitor information.

 - Curated, well-written reports, alerts, newsletters, infographics and other formats.